Cue Cards Samples with band 8 answers

 What it is:

-Well, one unpopular opinion I hold pertains to university admissions, particularly regarding the use of quota system to grant special privileges to certain groups of students.
+Well, one unpopular opinion I hold pertains to university admissions, particularly regarding the use of a quota system to grant special privileges to certain groups of students.
 I firmly believe that universities should accept students based solely on their talents and merits, without the implementation of any quota system.

 For how long you have this opinion in your mind: